 Motor selection is a function of the well requirements.
-In this article, we shall introduce to you the drilling mud motor selection for its specification.
-At the same time drilling engineer will not be able to make a proper selection without a full understanding of the drilling mud motor specification and limitations.
+In this article, we shall introduce the drilling mud motor selection for its specification.
+At the same time, the drilling engineer cannot make a proper selection without a full understanding of the drilling mud motor specification and limitations.
 And we of course shall cover them all.

 Drilling Mud Motor Specifications